How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 Aside from processing Philippine passports, the Department of Foreign Affairs (DFA) is also tasked with authenticating documents.

-Formerly known as “red ribbon” authentication, the process used to involve affixing red satin ribbons to public documents that will be used abroad.
+Known as “red ribbon” authentication, the process involves affixing red satin ribbons to public documents that will be used abroad.

-Starting June 17, 20191, however, DFA has officially stopped issuing “red ribbons,” which have been replaced by “Apostille” certificates following the Philippines’ accession to the Apostille Convention.
+Since June 17, 20191, DFA has officially stopped issuing “red ribbons,” which have been replaced by Apostille certificates following the Philippines’ accession to the Apostille Convention.

 What exactly is an Apostille certificate, and how does it differ from the “red ribbon” certificates we’re all familiar with?

-In this guide, we’ll cover everything about this new authentication process and how it has made processing documents to be used abroad easier than ever before.
+In this guide, we’ll cover everything about this new authentication process and how it has made processing documents to be used abroad more effortless than ever before.

 Table of Contents